KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Gap Analysis
 One way to know if the United Methodist Church should be more like this description of a successful organization of the future may be to analyze a church that is already closer to fitting this description.
 The name of the church is [LifeChurch](http://www.lifechurch.tv).

+In the article [Surviving Disruption](https://hbr.org/2012/12/surviving-disruption), Max Wessel and Clayton Christensen explain how a company can disrupt itself in order to avoid being disrupted:

+* Identify the strengths of your disrupter’s business model
+* Identify your own relative advantages
+* Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.

 LifeChurch does not have physical churches in